 b.
-1943, Singapore
+1943, Singapore | lives and works in Singapore

 Through performance, installation, painting, sculpture, and drawing, Tang Da Wu explores social and environmental themes including deforestation, animal endangerment, and urban transformation.
 Acquired for the Guggenheim’s collection, his three-part sculpture Our Children (2012) references a story from Teochew opera in which a young boy experiences illumination at the sight of a baby goat suckling at its mother.
 Tang is credited as the founder of the Artists Village, a collective that has become synonymous with experimental art in Singapore.
 In 1999, he was awarded the 10th Fukuoka Asian Culture Prize in Arts and Culture.
 He has had solo exhibitions at Valentine Willie Fine Art, Kuala Lumpur (2006); and Goodman Arts Centre, Singapore (2011), and was featured in the Singapore Pavilion at the Venice Biennale in 2007.
-Tang lives and works in Singapore.